dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 * **Radically restricting and monitoring human access to data** - humans and data don't mix, follow the principle of least privilege.
 * **Source code security**.
 * **Patching** - everybody hates doing it, but it must be done.
-* **Log retention duration** - storage is fairly cheap, once deleted logs are lost forever.
+* **Log retention duration** - storage is fairly cheap; once deleted, logs are lost forever.
-* **Credential blast radius detection** - use IAM roles properly to ensure that if credentials are leaked damage will be minimal.
+* **Credential blast radius detection** - use IAM roles properly to ensure that if credentials are leaked, damage will be minimal.
 * **Credentials lifespan reduction** - no long-lived tokens and continuous rotation of credentials.
 * **TLS implementation** - encrypt data in motion and at rest.
 * **AWS encryption everywhere**.
 * **Canaries and invariants for security functionality**.

-We at Auth0 follow many of these principles to the T to ensure that we are delivering the most secure platform for our customers and users.
+At Auth0, we follow many of these principles to the T to ensure that we are delivering the most secure platform for our customers and users.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">That’s a lot of 0’s...
 AWS <a href="https://twitter.com/hashtag/reInvent?src=hash&amp;ref_src=twsrc%5Etfw">#reInvent</a> Security State of The Union <a href="https://t.co/1PX9zuViS8">pic.twitter.com/1PX9zuViS8</a></p>&mdash; Teri Radichel (@TeriRadichel) <a href="https://twitter.com/TeriRadichel/status/935978817440530433?ref_src=twsrc%5Etfw">November 29, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>